Responsible Clinical Team

 Liaises with the responsible clinical team, as appropriate.

-Outcomes patients on discharge from the Trakcare ‘RHC OPAT’ virtual ward.
+Completes the IDL and outcomes patients on discharge from the Trakcare ‘RHC OPAT’ virtual ward.

 Prospectively monitors OPAT outcomes.